 One of the great joys of opening school at One Schoolhouse is the way that our program opens opportunities to students.
 Here are just some of the ways we’re making a difference to the 271 schools in our consortium:

-Learn about the history of Hispanic Heritage Month.
-The Library of Congress provides resources and describes the history of Hispanic Heritage Month; NPR’s Code Switch podcast explores the category and identity of “Hispanic” as it is used in the U.S. Recognize Hispanic Heritage Month in your school and community.
-Access resources and lesson plans for Hispanic Heritage Month at the Anti-Defamation League.
-We encourage you to seek out the many Latinx voices speaking and writing about Hispanic Heritage Month.
-One voice: In “La Descolonización de los Idiomas Colonizados”, One Schoolhouse teacher Amanda Rosas describes why she teaches “the brute truths and realities of colonization”: because “we are learning to believe that from conquest blossoms the word resilience, not erasure.”
 As a part of our commitment to diversity, equity, inclusion, and justice, we’ll be recognizing observances and holidays that center the voices and experiences of historically excluded peoples in the United States.
 As an educational organization, we want to lift up the words of others who share our commitment to learning, and amplify Chicana/o/x, Latina/o/x, and Hispanic voices.
 Learn about the history of Hispanic Heritage Month: The Library of Congress provides resources and describes the history of Hispanic Heritage Month; NPR’s Code Switch podcast explores the category and identity of “Hispanic” as it is used in the U.S. Recognize Hispanic Heritage Month in your school and community: Access resources and lesson plans for Hispanic Heritage Month at the Anti-Defamation League.
 We encourage you to seek out the many Latinx voices speaking and writing about Hispanic Heritage Month.
 One voice: In “La Descolonización de los Idiomas Colonizados”, One Schoolhouse teacher Amanda Rosas describes why she teaches “the brute truths and realities of colonization”: because “we are learning to believe that from conquest blossoms the word resilience, not erasure.”

 When I ask faculty, “What does collaboration look like to you?”
 I receive a variety of answers from giving documents to a colleague to brainstorming.
 These responses demonstrate to me an appreciation of collaboration skills, but they do not reveal a consistent agreement of what those skills look like.
 We say we value collaboration, yet what is our shared understanding of the word, and do we consistently practice it?
 With the goal of collectively creating meaningful learning experiences for our students, last year I concluded we needed a school-wide definition of the word collaboration.